filipsPL/autowx2/README.md

 # autowx2

+The set of scripts for automatic processing of the satellite data (like capturing of the weather APT images from NOAA satellites) and fixed time recordings (like WeatherFaxes).

 ![image](docs/NOAA19-HVCT.jpg) ![image](docs/NOAA19-therm.jpg)

 This is a rewritten and fine-tuned version of tools for the automatic weather satellite images capturing.
 Most directly it bases on cyber-atomus' [autowx](https://github.com/cyber-atomus/autowx) and my fork of autowx.
 The main differences between this project **autowx2** and previously created tools: